StackVista/stackstate-docs/configure/health/health-synchronization.md

 ### Expire Interval

-The expire interval can be used to configure sub streams in the health synchronization to delete data that isn't sent by the external system anymore.
+Use the expire interval to configure health synchronization sub-streams to delete data that isn't sent by the external system anymore.
 This is helpful in case the source for a sub stream could potentially be decommissioned and StackState would not hear from it again.
 Without an expire interval, the previously synchronized data would be left permanently hanging.

 ### Check State